 Project purpose and summarization

-The approval of new projects is recommended by the Technology Council and pronounced and executed by the Management Office.
+The approval of new projects is pronounced by the Technology Council.
 The typical time frame is to get an answer is two weeks.
 However, keep in mind that we are an open-source organization, where reaching a consensus may take some time.

 The following information helps the technology council in determining the purpose, intentions and scope of the project.